Druskininkai: History

 In June 1887, a Jewish national conference was held in Druskininkai led by Leon Pinsker and Moses Lilienblum which discussed ideas that played an important role in the development of the Zionist movement.

 By the beginning of the 20th century the Druskininkai spa was one of the most popular resorts in the area and a place of summer residence for the middle class of Vilnius, Warsaw and Moscow.

-After World War I the town became part of Poland.
+After World War I the city became part of Poland.
 Its popularity was increased by the patronage of Józef Piłsudski, who spent most of his summer holidays there and promoted the development of the area.
 Soon most of the resort was bought up by the state-owned Bank Gospodarstwa Krajowego and the construction of luxurious villas and pensions started.
 According to the first Polish census of 1921, Druskininkai was inhabited by 989 people, among whom 646 were Roman Catholic, 46 Orthodox, 3 Evangelical and 294 Jewish.
 At the same time, 700 inhabitants declared Polish nationality, 8 Belarusian, 242 Jewish, 20 Russian and only 19 Lithuanian.
 There were 308 residential buildings here.
-In 1934 a railway link with the Parečča train station was opened and the town became more accessible to the general public.
-It was a gmina center in Grodno powiat of Białystok Voivodeship.
+In 1934 a railway link with the Parečča train station was opened and the city became more accessible to the general public.
+It was a gmina (municipal) center in Grodno powiat (county) of Białystok Voivodeship.

-After Poland was invaded in September 1939, the town was briefly incorporated into the Byelorussian SSR as raion center in Belastok Region.
+After Poland was invaded in September 1939, the city was briefly incorporated into the Byelorussian SSR as raion center in Belastok Region.
 However, on 7 September 1940, Stalin transferred Druskininkai to Lithuania which in turn was annexed in August of that year and incorporated into the Soviet Union.
 It was occupied by Nazi Germany on 23 June 1941 and was part of Bezirk Bialystok.
-At this period, and as part of the "Final Solution" plan of the Nazis, the Jewish community of the town was wiped out.
+At this period, and as part of the "Final Solution" plan of the Nazis, the Jewish community of the city was wiped out.
 Some of the Jews were sent to ghettos in near-by Kaunas, and the remainder murdered by the Nazis.

-It was taken again by Red Army on 14 July 1944 and passed to Lithuanian SSR.
+It was taken again by Red Army on 14 July 1944 and remained part of Lithuania under the Soviet occupation.
 In 1951, Druskininkai began to grow rapidly again and several huge sanatoriums and spa hospitals were opened.
-The city became a famous resort, attracting around 400,000 visitors per year from all over the Soviet Union.
+Over the time, the city became a major resort, attracting around 400,000 visitors.